aaronblohowiak/Push-It/README.md

   1. check agent.credentials however you see fit
   2. if the agent is allowed to receive on this channel, call agent.subscribe(channel)
   3. if the agent is not allowed to receive on this channel,  call agent.subscriptionDenied(channel, reason)
-  4. if you do not call subscribe or subscriptionDenied, they will be automatically disconnected after pushIt.TIMEOUTS.onSubscriptionRequest seconds
+  4. if you do not call subscribe or subscriptionDenied, they will be automatically disconnected after pushIt.TIMEOUTS.onSubscriptionRequest milliseconds

 ###3.
 An agent publishes to channels